 Now, let’s talk about sellers for a while.
 As it turns out, CV can aid them significantly as well!
 First of all, computer vision can be used to maintain high-quality descriptions in your store.
 How come?

-The computer vision applications can regularly scan your virtual warehouse and correct any product attribution mistakes, or add missing visual product attributes, such as color.
+The computer vision applications in eCommerce can regularly scan your virtual warehouse and correct any product attribution mistakes, or add missing visual product attributes, such as color.
 A deep learning algorithm can flag the potential error and mark it as a computer-generated notification.
 In turn, human employees can verify the mistake and, if needed, update the given product’s description.

 And last but not least–we’ve already talked about virtual warehouses; now it’s time to tackle the real ones.
 In the not too distant past, human employees were working really hard to ensure timely delivery.
 They were also responsible for moving and placing products in the warehouse.
 Now, more and more often, robots with computer vision algorithms do the majority of these tasks.
 The robotic arms can detect, classify, and read the exact location of a particular package, grab it precisely with an appropriate amount of force, and move it to the designated location.
 It’s a faster, cheaper, and more efficient solution.